 25-Minute Dumbbell Workout for Beginners

-Build full body strength with this ALL STRENGTH dumbbell workout for beginners!
+Build foundational strength and improve general fitness with this dumbbell workout for beginners.

 A complete total body workout that hits all the major upper and lower body muscle groups in under 25 minutes, using just a set of free weights (AKA dumbbells).